Flowcharts

 Decision Symbol

-Decision blocks ask a question and then split the flow according to the answer.
+Decision blocks ask a question and then split the path based on the answer.

-They are represented with a diamond, with the question being tested.
+They are drawn as a diamond, with the question written inside.

-Decision blocks are the only block that can have multiple outflow arrows.
-Each outflow arrow should be labelled with the answer that will lead down it’s path.
+Decision blocks are the only shape that can have more than one path coming out.
+Each arrow should be labelled with the answer (like “yes” or “no”) that follows that path.

 Flows:

-• outflows - must have one, but can have many
+• outflow arrows – must have at least one, but can have more than one

 Additional symbols

-Throughout this course we have used two additional symbols to help visualise how the flowcharts run:
+In this course, we have also used two extra symbols to help show how flowcharts work:

-You are not expected to use these symbols, but you are welcomed to use them to make your flowcharts more readable.
+You do not have to use these symbols, but you can use them if they help make your flowcharts easier to understand.

 Loop indicator